HTML Minifier

 Minify HTML automatically by removing unnecessary whitespace, formatting, and comments to reduce file size and speed up frontend delivery.

-What HTML Minifier Does
+About HTML Minifier

 HTML Minifier is a free browser-based tool for compressing HTML by removing unnecessary whitespace, formatting, and comments while keeping the markup structurally valid for browsers.
 The goal is simple: make production HTML smaller and more efficient to transfer.
 This can help improve page load performance, reduce bandwidth usage, and create cleaner output for deployment when you do not need the fully formatted source anymore.
 During development, HTML is usually written for humans.
 It includes indentation, line breaks, and comments that make templates easy to read and maintain.
 Browsers do not need that extra formatting.
 A minifier removes those readability aids and preserves the parts that matter for rendering.
 For static snippets, embedded templates, landing pages, or one-off production tasks, that can be a fast performance win.
 This tool is especially useful outside a formal build pipeline.
 Many teams rely on frameworks and bundlers to minify HTML automatically, but not every workflow has that setup.
 You may be preparing standalone HTML for an email-safe environment, compressing a snippet for an embed, or shipping a simple landing page without a full deployment stack.
 In those cases, a browser tool is often faster than touching the build system.
 The interface also provides size comparison data, which helps quantify the result.
 That is valuable when you want a quick sense of how much overhead was removed and whether the output is meaningfully leaner than the original.
 Minification is a small step, but it stacks with other frontend optimizations such as image compression, CSS minification, and JavaScript minification.
 Together, those reductions can make a noticeable difference in real delivery speed.
 This tool makes the HTML part of that process easy to handle.